-This parasite exists as larvae in the muscle tissue of the pig and will mature to its adult form in the intestine of a dog, after ingestion.
-Additionally, dogs fed raw diets can shed dangerous bacteria which is found on raw meats and bones.
+This parasite exists as larvae in the muscle tissue of the pig and will mature to its adult form in the intestine of a dog after ingestion.
+Additionally, dogs fed raw diets can shed dangerous bacteria found on raw meats and bones.
 This is why raw diets are strongly discouraged in households with young children or immunocompromised individuals.

-Are bones good to clean my dog’s teeth?
+Are bones good for cleaning my dog’s teeth?

-Still looking to make good use of your table leftovers?
-A safe way for your dog to make use of the leftovers is to make them into a broth.
+Are you still looking to make good use of your table leftovers?
+Consider making a tasty bone broth for your dog out of pork bones.
 You can do this by simmering them in a pot of water for up to 24 hours.
 Some people use bone broth to make dog popsicles, often called “pupsicles”.
 You can make your own by filling an ice cube tray with bone broth and dog-safe fruits and vegetables.
-Peas, carrots, and watermelon are good candidates.
+Peas, carrots, honeydew, and watermelons are good candidates.